 - Only access trusted web sites that you found other than by clicking on a web site address in an e-mail and then added to your browser s bookmarks.
 Otherwise, manually type the address into your browser and then bookmark it.
 When you receive an e-mail, rather than clicking on a web site address in the e-mail, which can bring you to a fraudulent site, use the bookmark to access that site.

-If you receive an e-mail claiming to come from CMS or any of its affiliates that you are uncertain about, or which you believe to be fraudulent, please forward it to
+If you receive an e-mail claiming to come from Carrington or any of its affiliates that you are uncertain about, or which you believe to be fraudulent, please forward it to

 firstname.lastname@example.org.
-CMS will investigate the e-mail and respond back to you.
+Carrington will investigate the e-mail and respond back to you.

 Personal Computer Security Tips

 No security practice is foolproof.
 You can, however, help protect yourself by following these best practices to secure your personal computer: